 Cost-Effective Prototype Production

-One of the biggest advantages of additive manufacturing is you don’t need special tools to create a prototype.
+One of the biggest advantages of 3D printing is you don’t need special tools to create a prototype.
 This saves a lot of money which would be otherwise spent on tooling the production line and setting up a new assembly process.
 If the designs needs rework, traditional manufacturing methods would require retooling and make fine adjustments to the assembly process just to churn of few prototype parts for testing.
 All this leads to waste of material, labor and time.
 With 3D printing, any changes in the design would only mean making changes in the CAD model and the 3D printer can build prototype relatively fast based on new design.

 So when you need limited-run prototypes for functional testing, 3D printing has a clear advantage over traditional methods of prototype manufacturing.

 3D printing technology enables you to manufacture any design regardless of complexity and you can also build integrated components with relative ease.
-Unlike traditional manufacturing, there are no constraints related to machining and molding and the manufacturing cost remains unaffected by the complexity of the parts produced.
+Unlike traditional manufacturing, there are no constraints related to machining and moulding and the manufacturing cost remains unaffected by the complexity of the parts produced.
 This gives product designers and developers a free hand to try different designs without worrying about manufacturing costs.

 Traditional manufacturing methods use complete sheets of metal to create a design.
 The process begins with drilling holes or cutting sections of the metal sheet.
 The scrap material cannot be used in the actual product building until it is recycled which also incurs some costs.
 3D printing is highly resource efficient.
-The only material used in 3D printing process is the material that passes through the extruder of the 3D printer.
-It would not be wrong to say that this technology leaves no stone unturned to minimize waste material and keep the planet green.
+The only material used in FDM 3D printing process is the material that passes through the extruder of the 3D printer.
+It would not be wrong to say that this technology leaves no stone unturned to minimise material wastage and keep the planet green.

 Printing on a small scale

 Huge volumes are not a guarantee of success.
 Today’s customer seeks uniqueness in the products he/she purchases.
-3D printing which builds one product at a time allows more customization options which is not possible with traditional manufacturing.
-It is well suited for one-off production where customization is an integral element.
+3D printing which builds one product at a time allows more customisation options which is not possible with traditional manufacturing.
+It is well suited for one-off production where customisation is an integral element.
 For example, custom implants, prosthetics, dental aids, custom sunglasses are some of the manufacturing scenarios where 3D printing can play a decisive role in meeting the needs of the customers at lower costs.